-Mississippi has one holiday honoring both Martin Luther King’s birthday, January 15, 1929, and Confederate General Robert E. Lee, born on January 19, 1807.
-My initial reaction to this was to ask if the Old South will ever let go of its glorification of its past?
+Mississippi, Alabama, and Arkansas still have one holiday honoring both Martin Luther King’s birthday, January 15, 1929, and Confederate General Robert E. Lee, born on January 19, 1807.
+My initial reaction to this was to ask if the Old South will ever let go of its glorification of its white supremacist past?

-What an insult to African Americans to place a 19th century Confederate general on par with a 20th century crusader for freedom and peace.
+What an insult to African Americans, I thought, to place a 19th-century Confederate general on par with a 20th-century crusader for freedom and peace.

 And yet, Robert E. Lee as an individual was certainly a principled and admirable man, and a brilliant military leader.
 Personally, he was opposed to civil war, he believed that slavery was a “moral and institutional evil,” and thought secession would be a disaster.
 As a Virginian, he felt he had a duty to defend his state and the principle of state’s rights.
 As my friend Charlie Glendinning has pointed out: